Elvira: Mistress of the Dark (film): Plot

 Elvira tries to impress Bob with a home-cooked dinner, but mistakenly uses the spellbook as a cookbook and summons a creature that attacks them.
+Elvira later discovers a letter that reveals the magical prowess of her mother, great-aunt, and uncle, as well as herself.
+She also finds a magical ring that can be used for protection.

-Elvira learns that the cookbook was actually her mother Divana's spellbook, and that Morgana hid her as an infant to protect her from Vincent.
-When Elvira tries to unleash the creature against the Morality Club at their picnic for revenge, she prepares the brew incorrectly and it instead has an aphrodisiac effect; the adults begin behaving sexually, dancing and removing their clothing while Elvira observes nearby.
-She is accosted by Vincent, who again offers to buy the book for a much higher price of $500 which is this time refused by Elvira.
+When Elvira tries to re-conjure the creature against the Morality Club at their picnic for revenge, she prepares the brew incorrectly and it instead has an aphrodisiac effect; the adults begin behaving sexually, dancing and removing their clothing while Elvira observes nearby.
+She is accosted by Vincent, who again offers to buy the book for a much higher price of $500, which Elvira refuses this time.
 When Patty confronts Elvira, the resulting fistfight ends up humiliating Patty by revealing that her bra is stuffed.

 Vincent leads the townspeople in arresting Elvira for witchcraft, which is still illegal in the state.
 They decide to burn her at the stake.
-The teenagers try to free her from jail but fail and accidentally lock themselves into a different cell.
+The teenagers try to free her from jail but instead accidentally lock themselves into a different cell.
 Bob tries to recover the spellbook from the mansion, but is tied up by Vincent and his goons, who take the book.
-Algonquin transforms into a rat and frees Bob by gnawing through his bonds.
-Elvira is tied to a stake and the fire is lit, but she uses Morgana's ring to summon a rainstorm which quenches the flames; she then escapes with Bob.
+Gonk transforms into a rat and successfully frees Bob by gnawing through his bonds.

+Elvira is tied to a stake and the fire is lit, but she uses Morgana's ring to summon a rainstorm that quenches the flames; she then escapes with Bob.
 At the mansion, Elvira and Vincent engage in a magical battle that sets fire to the house.
-Elvira banishes Vincent to the underworld, while the house and all of the magical artifacts are destroyed.
+Elvira successfully banishes Vincent to the underworld, while the house and all of the magical artifacts are destroyed.

 The next day, Elvira prepares to leave town.
 The townspeople apologize for their behavior, and they ask Elvira to stay.
-She kisses Bob but, as she is homeless, she insists that she must leave.
-As his sole living relative, Elvira has inherited Vincent's estate, which allows her to open her show in Las Vegas, where she performs a lavishly-produced musical number.
+She kisses Bob, but as she is homeless, she insists that she must leave.
+As his sole living relative, Elvira has inherited Vincent's estate, which allows her to open her show in Las Vegas, where she performs a lavishly produced musical number.